HORNETJOE/lifecycle-models/README.md

 #### 6.0 V model (Sequential)

 ### 1.0 Waterfall
    The waterfall Model is a linear sequential flow.
 In which progress is seen as flowing steadily downwards (like a waterfall) through the phases of software implementation.
 This means that any phase in the development process begins only if the previous phase is complete.
+The water fall model can be useful in a work environment because it can simulate the flow of work being completed and floating towards the goal of completing an objective or application.

    ### 1.1 Advantages